 - Formal and Informal Ethics Opinions (KF305 .A2) continues the prior volumes, compiling both types of opinions into a single publication.

-For the full text of state bar association ethics opinions, a comprehensive historical compilation is the National Reporter on Legal Ethics and Professional Responsibility, which is available in paper (1982-2004) (KF305 .A8 N37), on microfiche in the Microforms Room (1983-2007), and in Lexis Advance (up to 2011).
+For the full text of state bar association ethics opinions, a comprehensive historical compilation was the National Reporter on Legal Ethics and Professional Responsibility, which is available in paper (1982-2004) (KF305 .A8 N37), on microfiche in the Microforms Room (1983-2007), and in Lexis (up to 2011).
 This Reporter contains sections on ethics opinions, including both bar association opinions and some court decisions, for most states and the District of Columbia.
-Although this is the one set that collects the full text of all this material, it is not always complete and it is fairly cumbersome to use.
-You may find it easier to use another source to locate opinions and use this just for the full text of the opinions.
+Although this is the one set that collected the full text of all this material, it was not always complete and it can be cumbersome to use without a known citation.

 Many state ethics opinions are published in state bar journals.
 Titles in the library's collection may be in paper (Periodicals, Level 4) or in microfiche, with many titles also available in HeinOnline’s Bar Journals Library.
-Links to state ethics opinions available on the Web can be accessed from the state bar or bar association (accessible through the ABA's interactive map) , or through Westlaw (xxETH-EO for individual states, using the state’s two-letter postal abbreviation) or Lexis Advance (Browse Sources > By Practice > Legal Ethics > filter by state).
+Links to state ethics opinions available on the Web can be accessed from the state bar or bar association (accessible through the ABA's interactive map) , or through Westlaw (Administrative Decisions & Guidance > Ethics & Disciplinary Opinions) or Lexis (Practice Area > Legal Ethics > filter by state).

 Lawyers can, of course, be disciplined for a breach of state ethics rules in the state where they are licensed.
 Each state has its own disciplinary procedure for violations of its rules, but generally there is an initial, informal process to determine whether the charge or complaint filed requires a full administrative hearing.
 If a hearing is held, it is before an administrative board, usually created under the authority of the state's highest court.
 Results of disciplinary proceedings are most often found on the disciplinary body's website and in the state's bar journal, but few states publish detailed "opinions" or orders regarding these hearings.